Gethe/wow-ui-source/README.markdown

       * Deep Healing now benefits all heals, not just direct heals.

+      * Earth Shield healing done by Restoration shaman has been reduced by 20%.

+      * Nature's Blessing has been improved to 6/12/18% bonus direct healing on Earth Shielded targets, up from 5/10/15%.

       * Spirit Link Totem (new talent) reduces damage taken by all party and raid members within 10 yards by 10%.
 This lasts 6 seconds, and every second it is active the health of all affected players is redistributed among them, such that each player ends up with the same percentage of their maximum health.
 This counts as an Air totem and has a 3-minute cooldown.

+  * Glyphs

+    * Glyph of Grounding Totem now increases the cooldown of the ability by 35 seconds, down from 45 seconds.

 **[Warlocks][34]**

+  * Dark Intent: The friendly target of this ability now receives 1% (stacking 3 times to 3%) periodic spell damage and healing bonus instead of 3% (stacking 3 times to 9%).
+The casting Warlock still receives 3% (stacking 3 times to 9%).

   * Rain of Fire damage has been increased by 25%.